-Seasonality is key in various cultural and culinary traditions in Japan, with different customs marking the passage of time and changes of scenery.
-As such, seasonal ingredients are used to celebrate the season and to traditionally be a reminder of the ephemerality of life.
+Seasonality is a key element in various cultural and culinary traditions in Japan, with different customs marking the passage of time and changes of scenery.
+As such, seasonal ingredients are used to celebrate the seasons and to remind us of the ephemerality of life.

-Throughout each season, people savor the food, whatever it might be, during the brief window of availably or peak flavor, before biding their time until that time rolls around the following year.
+Throughout the year, people savor the food available during the brief window of each season when the flavors are at their peak, before biding their time until the following year.
 For instance, watermelons are relished in summer, mikan in winter, and persimmons in the fall.
-When you see ayu, or sweetfish, grilling around the coals, that means that it’s summer, and everyone knows sanma, or mackerel, are best in the fall.
+When you see ayu (sweetfish) grilling on coals, this means that it’s summer, and everyone knows sanma (mackerel) are best in the fall.

-Among the celebrated seasonal produce, however, a long tradition of foraging has made a special place for a certain type of vegetable in Japan, known as sansai (山菜.)
-Sansai,or literally mountain vegetables, are particularly prized harbingers of spring.
-These wild mountain vegetables are the buds and shoots of plants that peak through the soil after the snow and frost have begun to melt, and while most were once only available through foraging, some have been successfully cultivated in farms and greenhouses in recent years.
+Among the celebrated seasonal produce, however, a long tradition of foraging in Japan has made a special place for a certain type of vegetable known as sansai (山菜).
+Sansai (lit. "mountain vegetables") are the buds and shoots of wild mountain vegetables that peek through the soil after the snow and frost of winter have begun to melt.
+And while most were once only available through foraging, some have been successfully cultivated in farms and greenhouses in recent years.

 Bitter and earthy, these vegetables mark the flavors and cuisine of spring.
-They can be eaten raw, though they are usually boiled before preparation, and sansai are often prepared as tempura because the oil tends to soften the astringency common to these plants.
-Additionally, these foraged veggies can make for great pickles, a method used for centuries to preserve these gifts of spring beyond their short yearly appearances.
+They can be eaten raw, though they are usually boiled before preparation, and are often prepared as tempura because the oil tends to soften the astringency common to these plants.
+Additionally, sansai make for great pickles, a method used for centuries to preserve seasonal vegetables beyond their short yearly appearances.

-In addition to the unique flavors sansai add to the spring palette, they are packed with nutrition and are thought to be full of medicinal properties.
-It may come as no surprise that these ingredients also appear in the Buddhist temple cuisine of Kyoto, known as shōjin ryōri, as well as the seasonally focused traditional kaiseki cuisine.
+In addition to the unique flavors sansai add to the spring palette, they are packed with nutrients and are thought to be full of medicinal properties.
+It may come as no surprise that these ingredients also appear in the Buddhist vegan temple cuisine known as shōjin ryōri, as well as the seasonally focused traditional kaiseki cuisine.

-Although there are thought to be over 300 varieties, here are twelve of the most commonly eaten sansai vegetables.
+Although there are thought to be over 300 varieties of sansai, here are twelve common mountain vegetables found in Japan.

 Fuki no tō are the sprouts of the fuki, or butterbur plant, and are some of the first sansai to signal spring, as their faint green buds push through the late winter snow.
 Sharply bitter in their raw form, these buds are usually boiled for around five minutes prior to preparation or consumption, and have a tougher exterior surrounding the blossoms within that must first be removed.
 Popular preparations are usually fried in oil, served as tempura, or mixed with miso once sautéed.